ranas-experiments/100-days-of-code/log.md

 **Thoughts**: I feel frustrsted with css.
 It scares me more than it should. and I'm afraid if this is how I feel about the beginning of css, what will js bring?!
 BUT! that's not something to worry about for now.
 Judt focus on the now.

 **Link to Work**: https://ranasexperiments.github.io/odin-recipes

+### Day 7: August 11th

+**Today's progress**: Did Odin's css exercises.

+**Thoughts**: CSS feels scary!
+Although the pratices were easy and I didn't struggle at all, but grasping the whole idea of the different kinds of selecting is a bit hard.
+Also typing is hard!